pcubillos/bibmanager/docs/pdf.rst

 can be specified on the initial command, or will be queried after through the prompt (see examples).

-| If the output PDF filename is not specified, the routine will guess a
-  name with this syntax: LastnameYYYY_Journal_vol_page.pdf
+If the output PDF filename is not specified, the routine will guess a name with this syntax: LastnameYYYY_Journal_vol_page.pdf

+| Obviously, requests for entries not in the database can be made only
+  by ADS bibcode (and auto-completion wont be able to predict their bibcode IDs).
 | *(New since version 1.2)*

 **Options**